 This elk figures out a solution that most cows cannot.

-Since they work on cows, one would think they would work on elk.
-Both have hooves too.
+Since they work on cows, you would think they'd work on elk.
+Both have hooves.
 Surely they aren't smart enough to bypass something like that.
 Right?

 Or are they?
 This cool footage shared by the Rocky Mountain Elk Foundation shows otherwise.

-It is clear to us that this wasn't the first time this bull has done this.
+It's clear to us this wasn't the first time this bull has done this.
 He hardly hesitated going up to the side and carefully stepping only where it was safe for him to place his feet.
-A few people who commented on the video noted they had seen elk do the same thing on other gates before.
+A few people who commented on the video that they had seen elk do the same thing on other gates before.
 Elk are smarter than a lot of people give them credit.